 An apology: in order to keep our discussion manageable, we will ignore, a number of tantalizing wrinkles, touching only on those topics essential to our goal of creating a better understanding of mind.

-There is only one kind of stuff in reality, and that stuff has multiple aspects.
-What do I mean by "aspects"?
+There is only one kind of stuff in our reality that carries mind, and that stuff has multiple aspects.
+What do I mean by "multiple aspects"?
 A coin, for example, has two aspects, or faces; a standard die has six.
 Our model of reality includes at least three aspects: material, immaterial, and temporal.
-Everything in reality has all of reality's aspects.
+Everything in this reality has all of reality's aspects.
 In particular, everything has both material and immaterial aspects.
-If we zoom in to nearly the smallest bits of reality — protons, neutrons, and electrons — we find these bits have both material and immaterial aspects.
+If we zoom in to what is nearly the smallest bits of reality — protons, neutrons, and electrons — even at this level we find these bits have both material and immaterial aspects.
 Their material aspect is characterized by being local and having mass; the immaterial aspect is characterized by being non-local and massless.
 Different aspects are fundamentally distinct faces of reality.
 While they invariably accompany each other, neither "causes" nor "makes" the other.
 Being features of a single reality, different aspects are connected; a change in one will quite possibly, though not necessarily, be accompanied by a change in the other(s).
 Thus, while it is possible to lightly scratch only one side of a coin or die, flipping only one side of a coin or rolling only one side of a die can't happen, because the different aspects are solidly connected.
 A quick example may help.
 Imagine holding a permanent magnet in your hand.
 What you see and feel, from a simplified perspective, is the material aspect of the magnet; it has mass and is local.
 To our senses, it seems as though the magnet is nothing more than a metal bar.
 Now imagine that you attempt to force the north poles of two such magnets together.
 You can't see, hear, or taste it, but you feel something immaterial there, mysteriously pushing back.
 You are experiencing the very real immaterial aspect of magnets, an aspect that cannot be seen, has no weight, and cannot be put in a wheelbarrow, yet surely exists and has consequences that can be felt in the material magnets.

 Like a magnetic field, mind is a manifestation of the immaterial aspect of reality: it is massless and non-local.
 The physical brain represents the material aspect.
 Once we accept that mind and brain are but different aspects of a single, unified reality, the standard mind-body problem formulation evaporates: the body's material aspect does not make or cause the immaterial mind.
 But because they are different aspects of a single underlying reality, a change in the material brain may be accompanied by a change in its immaterial partner, the mind, and vice versa.
 The rest of this discussion attempts to elucidate how this could be so.